citation-style-language/documentation/specification.rst

 case can be accurately converted to title case, but not vice versa.
 For this reason, it is generally preferable to store strings such as titles in sentence case, and only use ``text-case`` if a style desires another case.

+Sentence case conversion is deprecated and will be removed in a future version.

 Title Case Conversion
 ^^^^^^^^^^^^^^^^^^^^^